Our Bespoke Process

 The Assay Office + Hallmarking

-A hallmark includes our maker’s mark and the leopard head mark of the London Assay Office, so you know who made the piece and where this was done.
+A hallmark includes our maker’s mark and the leopard head mark of the London Assay Office, so you know who made the piece and where the mark was applied.
 Next is the fineness mark that guarantees the material is the precious metal you have chosen, and the traditional fineness symbol goes next to it – a heraldic lion for Sterling Silver, a crown for Gold, an orb for Platinum, and the head of Pallas Athene in profile for Palladium.
 Finally, the year mark is applied, a letter in a geometric shape that changes each year, which tells you when the ring was made.

 Finishing Touches